configcat/terraform-provider-configcat/docs/resources/integration.md

   name             = "Slack integration" parameters = {
     "incoming_webhook.url" = "https://mycompany.slack.com/services/B0000000000" # The incoming webhook URL where the integration should post messages.
 Read more at https://api.slack.com/messaging/webhooks.
+    "includeSensitiveData" = "true"                                             # Set to "true" to include sensitive (hashed) comparison values.
+By default, the integration will mask these values in the posted messages.
+We recommend hiding sensitive comparison values for shared or public Slack channels.
+Read more at https://configcat.com/docs/targeting/targeting-rule/user-condition/#confidential-text-comparators.
   }
 }